 All BGCLCV officials are honest, impartial, trained and most have previous referee experience.
 HOWEVER, they are still human and they will make mistakes.
-I'm sure you can think back to a game where a professional referee made the incorrect call.
-The finest referees on the professional levels make mistakes all of the time, and they are the best in the business.
-Our referees are going to do the best they possibly can but they will make mistakes also.
-Please act like a mature & responsible adult.
-Whether you believe it's the right call or not ALWAYS respect the referee's decision.
+Please act like a mature & responsible adult and monitor your players/fans' actions.
+Whether you believe it's the right call or not, we ask that you ALWAYS respect the referee's decision.
 Follow the No Tolerance Policy.
 There is a time and a place for having conversations with officials.
-Please wait for a game break like half time, before or after a game to speak with the officials always approach them diplomatically to avoid confrontation.
-Never yell at a game official.
-Make a conscious decision to set a good example for your team by never arguing a call no matter how bad it is.
-Teach your players to never question authority.
-You're their model.

-Site monitors/scorekeepers will be available at each facility.
-They are there to supervise if you have an issue the referee can't resolve let the site monitor or scorekeeper know and they will contact the Athletic Director if needed.
+Please wait for a game break like half time, before or after a game to speak with the officials and approach them in a non-confrontational manner.
+Be a positive role model for your players, parents & fans!
+Site monitors will be available at each facility.
+They are there to supervise and assist.
+If you have an issue the referee can't resolve, then let the site monitor know.
+If they need further assistance, they will contact the Athletic Director.